manishrps/DP-203-Data-Engineer/Instructions/Labs/LAB_05_load_data_into_the_data_warehouse.md

     FROM [wwi_external].[Sales]
     ```

+6. Run the script.
+It may take some time to complete.

-6. In the query window, replace the script with the following to see how many rows were imported:
+7. In the query window, replace the script with the following to see how many rows were imported:

     ```sql
     SELECT COUNT(1) FROM wwi_staging.SaleHeap(nolock)
     ```

-7. Select **Run** from the toolbar menu to execute the SQL command.
-You should see a result of `4124857`.
+8. Run the script.
+You should see a result of 4124857.

 ### Task 3: Configure and run the COPY statement

 Now let's see how to perform the same load operation with the COPY statement.

 1. In the query window, replace the script with the following to truncate the heap table and load data using the COPY statement.
-As you did before, be sure to replace `SUFFIX` with the lab workspace id:
+As you did before, be sure to replace ***SUFFIX*** with your unique suffix:

     ```sql
     TRUNCATE TABLE wwi_staging.SaleHeap;